 What is the first image that pops in your head, when someone says wooden flooring?
 Try and close your eyes!
-Maybe you are imaging the beautiful compositions of parquetry that look like a real art underneath the feet with all those luxurious patterns and appearance?
-Or maybe you are imagine the dark chocolaty shades of brown, the rustic golden look, or the stylish almost black hint?
-No matter what color, construction, or pattern comes to your mind, you are most probably imagining gloss, a lot of gloss!
-For the past decades glossy hardwood flooring used to be a top trend, while, in fact, there were hardly any other options, besides what – semi-gloss?
-But not anymore, because there is a relatively new kind on the block and matte real wood floors are just coming to steal the spot light!
+Maybe you are imagining the beautiful compositions of parquetry that look like real art underneath the feet with all those luxurious patterns and appearance?
+Or maybe you imagine the dark chocolaty shades of brown, the rustic golden look, or the stylish almost black hint?
+No matter what colour, construction, or pattern comes to your mind, you are most probably imagining gloss, a lot of gloss!
+For the past decade's glossy hardwood flooring used to be a top trend, while, in fact, there were hardly any other options, besides what – semi-gloss?
+But not anymore, because there is a relatively new kid on the block and matte real wood floors are just coming to steal the spotlight!

-In a nutshell, the gloss comes from the amount of light that is reflected off of the surface, where the high-gloss or semi-gloss finish is applied, usually measured from a 60 degree angle, or the angle at which you are most likely view the floor while standing.
-Typically, a hardwood floor’s sheen level is measured by its luster, ranging from 0 to 100%.
-The luster is the amount of glow that is seen from reflected light.
-While high-gloss finishes show the amazing percentage of 75 and above, semi-gloss and satin-gloss finishes will take you from the 30 to 50, matt finishes are the only option that has the least amount of shine with luster ranging from 1 to 20%.
+In a nutshell, the gloss comes from the amount of light that is reflected off of the surface, where the high-gloss or semi-gloss finish is applied, usually measured from a 60-degree angle, or the angle at which you are most likely to view the floor while standing.
+Typically, a hardwood floor’s sheen level is measured by its lustre, ranging from 0 to 100%.
+The lustre is the amount of glow that is seen from reflected light.
+While high-gloss finishes show an amazing percentage of 75 and above, semi-gloss and satin-gloss finishes will take you from 30 to 50, matt finishes are the only option that has the least amount of shine with lustre ranging from 1 to 20%.